-It is proposed that for the 2019-2020 monitoring period in relation to AGS and the associated pipeline that the monitoring programme remained unchanged from that undertaken in the 2018-2019 monitoring period.
+It is proposed that for 2020-2021 that the monitoring programme remained unchanged from that undertaken in the 2019-2020.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2020-2021.